ahmetb/cloud-run-faq/README.md

 `SIGKILL` is not trappable (capturable) by applications.
 Therefore, your applications should be okay to be killed abruptly.

+### Where can I find the "instance ID" of my container?

+The [logs][logging] collected from a container instance specify the unique instance ID of the container when the logs are viewed on Stackdriver Logging.
+This instance ID is not made available to the application.

+To identify your container instance while it’s running, generate a random UUID during the startup of your process and store it in a variable.

 ### How can my service can tell it is running on Cloud Run?

 Cloud Run provides some [environment variables][container-contract] standard in